S&P cuts China's debt rating over 'financial risks'

 When Moody's downgraded China in May, it was the first time in almost three decades that the country's credit rating was cut.

-But another major credit ratings agency, Fitch, maintained its A-plus score for China in July.
+But another major credit ratings agency, Fitch, maintained its A-plus score for China in July, though it warned that the growing debt could trigger "economic and financial shocks".

 China posted better-than-expected second quarter growth as the economy expanded by 6.9 per cent, but analysts have warned that the momentum may not last.